An estimation problem: a kernel P from a parameter space Θ to a sample space 𝒳,

 Properties of the Bayes risk of a prior #

-The Bayesian risk of an estimator κ
+The Bayesian risk of an estimator κ with respect to a prior π can be expressed as

-an integral in the following way: R_π(κ) = ((P†π × κ) ∘ P ∘ π)[(θ, z) ↦ ℓ(y(θ), z)]
+an integral in the following way: R_π(κ) = ((P†π × κ) ∘ P ∘ π)[(θ, z) ↦ ℓ(y(θ), z)].

 Generalized Bayes estimator #

-We say that a measurable function f : 𝒳 → 𝒵
+We say that a measurable function f : 𝒳 → 𝒵 is a Generalized Bayes estimator for the

-the form x ↦ argmin_z P†π(x)[θ ↦ ℓ(y(θ), z)]
+the form x ↦ argmin_z P†π(x)[θ ↦ ℓ(y(θ), z)].

 - measurable : Measurable f